techandpeople/techandpeople.github.io/_team/jjan.md

 ---

-I am currently a BsC student of Informatics Engineering at Faculty of Science of the University of Lisbon.
+I am currently a MSc student of Informatics Engineering - Specialization in Human Computer Interaction at Faculty of Science of the University of Lisbon.
 During High School, I have been in small internships in the Electronics field, which sparked my interest in technological investigation.
-The area I have particular interest is human-computer interaction.
+The area I have interest is human-computer interaction, in particular regarding accessibility issues.